abobabo91/euler_benchmark/README.md

 ## Testing AI with These Problems
 Since Project Euler problems require actual reasoning and not just memorization, they make a great way to test an AI’s problem-solving ability.
 That said, it’s possible that some answers are already in the AI’s training data, which could affect the results.

+## GPT-4o Results
+results.csv is the results for the current 'gpt-4o' model.

 ## What You Need
 - Python 3.x
 - `requests`